-Common Stock Repurchase Program - On August 29, 2023, the Board of Directors approved a stock repurchase program pursuant to which we may repurchase up to \$20.0 million of our common stock under the program for a period of approximately 12 months from September 1, 2023.
-We did not repurchase any shares pursuant to this program during the fiscal year 2023.
+Common Stock Repurchase Program - On May 16, 2024, the Board of Directors approved a stock repurchase program pursuant to which we may repurchase up to \$20.0 million of our common stock under the program for a period of approximately 12 months from September 1, 2024.
+We did not repurchase any shares during the fiscal year 2024.